• 0 Posts

 It combines ideas of cultural liberalism, social liberalism, progressivism, civil liberty and social equality with support for social justice and a mixed economy

-The modern liberal philosophy strongly endorses public spending on programs such as education, health care, and welfare.
 Important social issues during the 21st century include social justice, economic inequality (wealth and income), voting rights for minorities, affirmative action, reproductive and other women’s rights, support for LGBT rights, and immigration reform.

-What are those public spending programs if not social reforms to advance the human condition (ie, progressive policies)?
-What is the support for social justice, economic equality, minority rights, mixed economy if not the same elements in the definition of social liberalism?
 Are you claiming any of that has much to do with “notions such as authority, hierarchy, order, duty, tradition, reaction and nationalism” that characterize the right?
-They seem to have an awful lot more to do with “ideas such as freedom, equality, fraternity, rights, progress, reform and internationalism” that characterizes the left.
+They seem to have an awful lot more to do with “ideas such as freedom, equality, fraternity, rights, progress, reform and internationalism” that characterize the left.

 It’s time to face reality & admit the facts don’t support you.